 Using a mesophilic starter for making cottage cheese is great, but there are times when you may not have any starter available.
-In a pinch, you can use buttermilk as a starter.
+In a pinch, you can use cultured buttermilk as a starter.
 It produces a delicious small-curd cottage cheese.

-When the curds reach 100°F, increase the heat under the canning kettle until the curds reach 120°F. Hold the curds at this temperature for 25 to 30 minutes, stirring more vigorously every 5 minutes.
+When the curds reach 100°F, increase the heat under the large pot until the curds reach 120°F. Hold the curds at this temperature for 25-30 minutes, stirring more vigorously every 5 minutes.
 Most of the curds will be firm now.
-You can squeeze a few curds to see if they are still soft in the center.
-(A little soft is OK; runny is not.)
+Squeeze a few curds.
+A little soft in the center is OK; runny is not.
 If curds are not firm enough, continue to hold at 120°F for an additional 5 minutes.

-Line a colander with double thickness of cheesecloth and set it over a container to catch the whey.
-(Save the whey for ricotta cheese.)
-Carefully pour curds into the colander and let drain for five minutes.
-Gather up the corners of the cheesecloth and rinse the curds under a stream of very cold water.
-(Alternately you could dip the curds in a bowl of cold water.)
+Line a colander with a double thickness of cheesecloth and set it over a container to catch the whey.
+Carefully pour curds into the colander and drain for 5 minutes.
+Gather up the corners of the cheesecloth and rinse the curds under a stream of very cold water or dip the curds in a bowl of cold water.
 Rinse until the water from the curds runs clear.

 Note: Dry curds can be frozen for later use.
-When you need them, simply defrost them and stir in cream for cream-style cottage cheese or use the curds dry in recipes calling for dry-curd cottage cheese.
+When you need them, simply defrost them and stir in cream for cream-style cottage cheese, or use the curds dry in recipes calling for dry-curd cottage cheese.